 Eric Benavides founded Backyard Workroom, LLC to help meet the demands for homeowners needing more privacy and space at a price they could afford.
 Initially, he manufactured the prefab buildings with traditional building methods and materials.
 However, always on the lookout for sustainable products that fit their mission, he turned to a new earth-friendly structural insulated system to build the prefab modular structures.

-The reasons for buying a Backyard Workroom vary, but the trend is clear: People are more socially conscious and willing to invest in more efficient ways to improve their property and help the environment.
+The reasons for buying a Backyard Workroom vary.
+Still, the trend is clear: People are more socially conscious and willing to invest in more efficient ways to improve their property and help the environment.
 Modular workrooms help people do their part by offering a sustainable, durable, factory-made product with a low impact on the environment.

 Terry Horton and Horton World Solutions (HWS)